 Inside Sexy Fish Mayfair

-It is like being inside a jewellery box, a Las Vegas casino and an Arabian palace all in one (it was memorably described in one Sexy Fish review as ‘like being punched in the face by Abu Dhabi’).
+Sexy Fish is not subtle, but what restaurant with art by Damien Hirst, Frank Gehry and Michael Roberts could be?
+This Asian restaurant and bar in Mayfair it is like a jewellery box, a Las Vegas casino and an Arabian palace all in one, and was memorably described in one Sexy Fish review as ‘like being punched in the face by Abu Dhabi’.

 The bar has Damien Hirst mermaids at either end and the ceiling is like a Liberty print on acid.
 Even the floor has been sexed-up, being made of ‘rare Esmeralda Oynx marble from Iran’, whatever that is.